Skip to content

 • give you clinical advice about the treatment your animal has had;

-• resolve issues that only relate to negligence
+• resolve issues that only relate to negligence.

-Or, if you would prefer to discuss your concerns over the telephone, you can call us on 020 7202 0789.
+Or, if you would prefer to discuss your concerns over the 'phone, call us on 020 7202 0789.

 Seek legal advice